holdensmagicalunicorn/splunk-sdk-python/README.md

-# The Splunk Software Development Kit for Python
+# The Splunk Software Development Kit for Python (Preview Release)

 *Welcome to the Splunk SDK for Python!*